 - Earth plus a minimum tangent height. - Satellite inclusive and exclusive masks, which are zones of azimuth and elevation where visibility is possible (inclusive mask) or not possible (exclusive mask).
-With this masks all the restrictions (mechanical or of any type) must be simulated.
+These masks can be used to model constraints (e.g. mechanical) or occlusion of the field of view.